Carole Pateman

-Carole Pateman (born 11 December 1940) is a feminist and political theorist.
+Carole Pateman FBA FAcSS FLSW (born 11 December 1940) is a British feminist and political theorist.
 She is known as a critic of liberal democracy and has been a member of the British Academy since 2007.

 Biography

 Pateman was born in Maresfield, Sussex, England.
 Educated at Lewes County Grammar School for Girls, she left at age 16.
 She entered Ruskin College, Oxford in 1963 studying economics, politics, history and sociology, achieving a distinction.
 She won a place at Lady Margaret Hall to read PPE, staying on to earn a DPhil.

 In 1972, she became lecturer in political theory at the University of Sydney.
-Since 1990, Professor Pateman has taught in the Department of Political Science at the University of California at Los Angeles (UCLA), where she is now Distinguished Professor Emeritus.
+Since 1990, Professor Pateman has taught in the Department of Political Science at the University of California at Los Angeles (UCLA), where she is now a Distinguished Professor Emeritus.
 Professor Pateman served as (the first woman) President of the International Political Science Association (1991–1994).
 In 2007, she was named a Fellow of the British Academy.
-She served as president of the American Political Science Association in 2010–2011.
+She served as president of the American Political Science Association from 2010–2011.
 She is also an Honorary Professor for the Cardiff University School of European Studies.

 She gave the Faculty Research Lecture at UCLA in 2001, and is a Fellow of the American Academy of Arts and Sciences, the British Academy and the UK Academy of Social Sciences.
 She holds honorary degrees from the Australian National University, the National University of Ireland, and Helsinki University.